Schedule “E” of the College Bylaws – the Standard for Patient Records – sets out the rules about record-keeping for RMTs.

 An RMT may keep shared records with other RMTs or licenced health care providers in a shared or multi-disciplinary practice, provided that appropriate patient consent is obtained, as required under PIPA.

 In such cases, each RMT should ensure that his or her record entries are kept on a separate page from the records of other RMTs or licensed health care providers.
-This ensures that, if the RMT leaves the practice or place of business, the record may be copied or removed.
+This ensures that, if the RMT leaves the practice or place of business, the record may be removed.

 When an RMT leaves a shared or multi-disciplinary practice, it can result in a dispute over who owns the records.
-RMTs have a professional obligation to take patient records with them (originals or copies) and retain them for 16 years, unless the records are transferred to another RMT or licensed health care provider in accordance with CMTBC’s Bylaws.
+RMTs have a professional obligation to take patient records with them and retain them for 16 years, unless the records are transferred to another RMT or licensed health care provider in accordance with CMTBC’s Bylaws.

 Patients have a right by law to access a copy of their complete patient record.
 An RMT may charge a reasonable fee for expenses associated with preparing and copying records, as long as the patient is advised of the charges in advance.